samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 > ### A Question of Enmity
 >
 > Two of the cards in the *Deck of Many Things* can earn a character the enmity of another being.
 With the Flames card, the enmity is overt.
-The character should experience the devil’s malevolent efforts on multiple occasions.
-Seeking out the fiend shouldn’t be a simple task, and the adventurer should clash with the devil’s allies and followers a few times before being able to confront the devil.
+The character should experience the devil's malevolent efforts on multiple occasions.
+Seeking out the fiend shouldn't be a simple task, and the adventurer should clash with the devil's allies and followers a few times before being able to confront the devil.
 >
 > In the case of the [Rogue](#Rogue) card, the enmity is secret and should come from someone thought to be a friend or an ally.
 As Dungeon Master, you should wait for a dramatically appropriate moment to reveal this enmity, leaving the adventurer guessing who is likely to become a betrayer.

 #### Fool

 You have Disadvantage on [D20 Tests](/sources/dnd/free-rules/rules-glossary#D20Test) for the next 72 hours.
-Draw another card; this draw doesn’t count as one of your declared draws.
+Draw another card; this draw doesn't count as one of your declared draws.

 #### Gem